About the department

 Our work in the Department is focused on the engineering design, processing and use of new and existing materials.
 We have state-of-the art, world-class facilities for use in materials synthesis, processing and characterisation, which support our research and teaching.
 In fact, the Loughborough Materials Characterisation Centre is considered to be one of the best facilities of its kind in Europe.

 Our unrivalled links with industry are hugely beneficial to our students, who have the opportunity to take industrial placements as part of their study.
 We also tailor our courses according to industrial feedback and needs, ensuring our graduates are well-prepared for the job market.
-The quality of our courses and teaching has been consistently highly rated by our students and, in the National Student Survey, we have been rated first in the UK for materials for four of the past five years.
+The quality of our courses and teaching has been consistently highly rated by our students and, in the National Student Survey, we have been rated first in the UK for materials for five of the past six years.

 In the most recent Government Research Assessment Exercise the Department was ranked 7th in the UK with over 20% of our research classed as ‘world leading’ and 95% of ‘international standard.’
 Our research activities are organised into 5 key areas; energy materials, nano materials, processing, surface engineering and sustainability.
 However, we adopt an interdisciplinary approach to our research and frequently interact with other departments and Research Schools.